cramaechi/binary-search-tree/README.md

 ## Setup
 1. Download and install [Git] (https://git-scm.com/downloads), if you don't already have it.

-2. Open your terminal and run the git clone command:
+2. Open terminal and run the git clone command:

    ```
    $ git clone https://github.com/cramaechi/binary-search-tree.git